Console Initial Setup

 - Save the value for the token.

-To configure Console to use the access token, the following config should be placed into the bigbang-secrets.yaml
+To configure Console to use the access token, the following configuration should be placed into the bigbang-secrets.yaml

 :